 - Choose the right shoes.
 As with any other type of physical activity, you want to choose shoes that are specifically intended for the activity.
 Running shoes should support the foot at several key points, lessening the impact of hitting the ground with your feet.
 It’s best to talk with an associate at a shoe store and request a gait analysis, which can help you find a shoe that’s best for your arches and stride.

 - Replace your shoes regularly.
 If you exercise regularly and are still wearing the same shoes you were a year ago, you probably need to take a good look at them.
 Because running shoes are designed to absorb shock from a foot hitting the pavement (or treadmill), they can wear down quickly.
-Many experts recommend replacing running shoes every 300 to 600 miles, so when purchasing your next pair of shoes, talk with the salesperson about best practice.
+Many experts recommend replacing running shoes every 300 to 600 miles, so when purchasing your next pair of shoes, talk with the salesperson about best practices.

 - Switch up your workouts.
 Cross-training is a good idea no matter what exercise is your fave.
 That’s because no single activity works every part of your body.
 With running in particular, it’s important to also incorporate exercises regularly that help strengthen your hips and your core.
-Doing so will protect your body from injuries, but can also help boost your running performance.
+Doing so will protect your body from injuries but can also help boost your running performance.
 That’s a win-win, we think!

 - Watch your form.
 This tip is also relevant to any type of activity.
-You can do major damage to your body if you aren’t using correct form when exercising.
+You can do major damage to your body if you aren’t using the correct form when exercising.
 When running, you want to ensure you’re leaning forward slightly, which shifts your weight away from your knees and to your hips.
 Increasing your stride rate may also help lessen the impact you’re putting on your body in each workout.

 - If you hurt, stop.
 This one seems like common sense — and yet, it is not to many people.
 No matter what activity you’re performing, if you feel pain, step away from the activity.
 If you continue running after pulling something, for example, you run the risk of worsening the injury and increasing the time you’ll need to recover.